Internal Nextcloud on a Raspberry PI with SSL

 • Activate SSH server: It makes some parts of the installation easier.
 It also allows us to transfer SSL certificates to the server, so even if raspi-config warns that this is a security risk… Interface options -> SSH -> Activate SSH server.
 We can harden this later.

-Move the installation to the NVME disk
+Move the installation to the NVMe disk

-I decided to use btrfs on the NVME disk.
+I decided to use btrfs on the NVMe disk.
 It gives us some fancy features like snapshots that help with backup later on.
-And I also decided (after a some tries) to have the whole OS on the NVME disk.
+And I also decided (after a some tries) to have the whole OS on the NVMe disk.

-There are some blog posts ext4 to btrfs conversion, and about moving the PI OS to the NVME disk.
+There are some blog posts ext4 to btrfs conversion, and about moving the PI OS to the NVMe disk.

 The easiest order I found was the following:

-Install btrfs-progs because we need them for the conversion and also later on the nvme
+Install btrfs-progs because we need them for the conversion and also later on the NVMe

 sudo apt install btrfs-progs

-Use the SD Card Copier program to copy the sd-card to nvme.
+Use the SD Card Copier program to copy the sd-card to NVMe.
 Run

 piclone